JoaoCampos07/Docker/General-questions.md

 ### What the field `ENTRYPOINT` does in the Docker file ?
 The `ENTRYPOINT` field allows us to configure a container that will run as an executable.
 The `ENTRYPOINT` defines the process whose lifetime controls the lifetime of the container.

+### What is the default Docker Host IP ? (pag.
+91)
+The default Docker Host IP is always 10.0.75.1

 <br></br>
 ## Containerizing monolithic applications